 Legislative and regulatory action may be taken in the various countries and other jurisdictions where we operate that may affect our business activities in these countries or may otherwise increase our costs to do business.
 For example, we are increasingly required to comply with various environmental and other material, product, certification and labeling laws and regulations.
 Our customers may also be required to comply with such legislative and regulatory requirements.
-These requirements could increase our costs and could potentially have an adverse effect on our ability to ship our products into certain jurisdictions.
-Changes in these requirements could impact demand for our products, solutions and services.
+These requirements could increase our costs and could potentially have an adverse effect on our ability to do business in certain jurisdictions.
+Changes in these requirements could impact demand for our hardware and software products, solutions and services.
+Compliance with increasing privacy regulation, such as the European Union's General Data Protection Regulation (GDPR), could increase our operating costs as part of our efforts to protect and safeguard our sensitive data and personal information.
+Failure to maintain information privacy could result in legal liability or reputational harm.